matthewjwoodruff/summaries/src/jmd.md

     Design novelty shows up, so I can maybe work that angle.
     Maybe something like how your model affects the diversity of your designs?

+Something else I noticed --- JMD seems to have a pretty tight page limit.
+    Good.
+    I need to write a short paper for once, if I submit to JMD.
+    It's going to have to be tightly focused.

 # April 01, 2014 Volume 136, Issue 4

 # Summary